 Cane Corso Grooming

 A Cane Corso has a short, sleek coat that doesn’t require much grooming.
 If you would prefer to keep your dog’s fur longer or if the weather is very hot then it may be beneficial to brush their coats more frequently during these times.
+However, some of us may have noticed that our Cane Corsos tend to shed more after grooming sessions.
+You can explore here the potential reasons why your Cane Corso is shedding more after grooming and how to manage it effectively.

 Here are some steps on how to groom your Cane Corso: